iblind/notes-ubiq/notes.md

 - [first, second]=[second, first]

+This works because the array on the right side of the equals operator is destructured, and the value of the variable *first* is saved to the variable *first* in the array on the left of the equals operator.

 #### Default function arguments

 Previously, when declaring a function, you needed to check if all necessary variables were passed in, and if they weren't,